Skip to main content

 To apply for a Maltese work visa, foreign nationals generally need the following documents:

-- Evidence of sufficient financial resources for the duration of the stay
+• Evidence of sufficient financial resources for the duration of the stay, where applicable

 Application Steps

-Prospective employees should consult the nearest Maltese embassy or consulate for up-to-date requirements before submitting their visa application and supporting documents to the consulate.
+Prospective employees should consult the nearest Maltese embassy or consulate for up-to-date visa requirements before submitting their visa application and supporting documents.

-Once the visa and employment license are approved, the employee is cleared to travel to Malta and start work.
+Once the visa and permit are approved, the employee is cleared to travel to Malta and start work in line with the permit conditions.
 Adhering to these procedures is essential to ensure a smooth and compliant transition to Malta’s workforce.

 EOR Solutions in Malta